Pennsylvania volunteer firefighter dies on his final night of duty

 Fire officials said the blaze he responded to erupted around 10:30 p.m. on the Fourth of July.

-A half hour later, a mayday call was received and DeMuynck "was located on the third floor of the residence and was unresponsive," the Lower Merion Township Fire Department says.
+A half hour later, a mayday call was received and DeMuynck "was located on the third floor of the residence and was unresponsive," the Lower Merion Township Fire Department said.

 Efforts by hospital staff to revive him were unsuccessful.